docker-compose.yml

 The practical workflow on a container-based platform.

 Dockerfile.
-Hostim builds the image if needed.DJANGO_SETTINGS_MODULE, SECRET_KEY,DEBUG, ALLOWED_HOSTS, and database credentials in the dashboard.Get your Django application running in minutes.
+Hostim builds the image if needed.DJANGO_SETTINGS_MODULE, SECRET_KEY,DEBUG, ALLOWED_HOSTS, and database credentials in the dashboard.Compare Django hosting on Hostim, Heroku, Railway, Vercel and the major cloud providers.
+Move the sliders to match your workload.